tieutrongphuc/tp/docs/DeveloperGuide.md

 #### Implementation

-The note feature allows users to open a dedicated note editor for any contact in the address book, enabling them to add or edit detailed notes.
-The editor provides a full-screen text area with a 5000-character limit and keyboard-based save functionality via the Esc key.
+The note feature is facilitated by NoteEditView, NoteCommand, and MainWindow.
+It provides a dedicated full-screen editor for adding and modifying detailed notes for contacts.
+The feature operates through a modal editing mode that overlays the person list and integrates with the keyboard-based workflow.

 **Key Components:**
 * `NoteCommand` - Command class that initiates note editing mode for a specified person